databricks-solutions/caspers-kitchens/README.md

 ![Stages](./images/stages_v2.png)

-Casper’s is organized into tasks within the Casper’s Initializer job.
+Casper's is organized into tasks within the Casper's Initializer job.
 Each task handles a specific part of the system: data generation, pipelines, agents, apps, etc.

 You can control which tasks to run [through the Databricks Jobs UI](https://docs.databricks.com/aws/en/jobs/run-now#run-a-job-with-different-settings) or using Databricks Asset Bundles (DABs) (examples below).
 For example, if you only need raw data, run the data generation task.
 If you want to include agents and apps, run the full chain of dependent tasks as shown in the DAG above.